SCCapstone/StyleMail/README.md

 ## Testing Technology

 Unit Test
 Firebase Unit Testing: https://firebase.google.com/docs/rules/unit-tests - The test checks if the user is authorized to login or not.
+Mocha: https://mochajs.org/ - The tests check if an authenticated user is able to modify a document of their own in our database while also checking if they are able to modify a document of a different user.

 Behavioral Test
 WebDriverIO: https://webdriver.io/ - The test nagivates to the login page, uses test login credentials to login as if it were a user, and then verifies that it has been successfully directed to the template list page after logging in.

 ## Running Tests

-How to run unit test:
+How to run unit test: cd to StyleMail/stylemail/test and run the command npm test

 How to run behavioral test: cd to StyleMail/stylemail and run the command npx wdio

 ## Test Locations

-Unit Test:
+Unit Tests can be found in StyleMail/stylemail/test/test.js

 Behavioral tests can be found in StyleMail/stylemail/test/specs/